Athol Shmith: The 'New Look'

 After World War II Shmith embraced the "New Look" and the spirit of post-war recovery in fashion illustration, becoming the most respected professional in the field in Australia.
+In 1947 he represented Melbourne among the fifteen mostly Sydney professionals who exhibited when the Institute of Photographic Illustrators, formed in 1947, had its first show in 1949, and to counter a perceived Sydney bias, Max Dupain later urged him, Dacre Stubbs, Helmut Newton, Norman Ikin and Wolfgang Sievers to form the Institute's Melbourne chapter.

-The studio was increasingly associated with zestful, creative fashion photography.
-Shmith, who prided himself on his skill in lighting, had learned much from the model of European modernism and the quirkiness of surrealism.
+His studio was increasingly associated with zestful, creative fashion photography, and Shmith, who prided himself on his skill in lighting, had learned much from the model of European modernism and the quirkiness of surrealism.
 He was also indebted to the top-lit and back-lit glowing 'Hollywood lighting' style of portraiture popularised by Californian photographer George Hurrell in the 1920s and 1930s.
 He described his portrait of actress Vivien Leigh in costume as lit by his 'inky dinky light', a top spotlight diffused by tracing paper.
 Shmith treated his female sitters and models as princesses.
 In 1950 John Cato, the son of Jack Cato became co-director of Shmith's studio, who recalled that Shmith; ...was a man of enormous enthusiasms.
 He was childlike because he always embraced new things - novelty was tremendously important to him.
 Even when he was in his 70s, he always wanted the latest camera or lens.
 His lighting techniques were theatrical.
 He used Hollywood spotlights when the generation before him used floodlights.
 He was theatrical - an urbane, debonair guy with this enormous magnetism but was enormously insecure underneath.From the 1960s Shmith responded to cultural shifts with a freeing-up of the style and setting of his fashion photographs.
 He moved from the studio into everyday environments, like the street and beach.
 Shmith acknowledged as his inspiration during this period the work of Richard Avedon.